EyasuTeshome/shifttracker/becoming-a-remote-professional/refresher-on-leading-group-meetings-well.md

 1. Open the template and follow the directions for the exercise.

-**Exercise template to copy:** [Refresh on leading group meetings well](https://docs.google.com/document/d/1mmXBLJhM8xLp13vfT1wCr27HScJmYXXSJuhXzercZbI/edit?usp=sharing)
+**Exercise template to copy:** [Refresher on leading group meetings well](https://docs.google.com/document/d/1mmXBLJhM8xLp13vfT1wCr27HScJmYXXSJuhXzercZbI/edit?usp=sharing)

 ### Submit your exercise